acend/helm-basics-training/content/en/docs/01.0/_index.md

 The namespace, the service account, the role and the role binding for Helm have already been created for you.

 The Tiller `helm init` command installs Tiller in your namespace and by default uses the `gcr.io/kubernetes-helm/tiller:v2.16.5` container image.
 Your Mobiliar Kubernetes nodes cannot directly pull from the `gcr.io` registry, you have to overwrite the image by setting the `--tiller-image` parameter.
-Use `docker-registry.mobicorp.ch/puzzle/k8s/kurs/tiller:v2.16.5` as your Tiller image:
+Use `docker-registry.mobicorp.ch/puzzle/k8s/kurs/tiller:v2.16.5` as your Tiller image.

+Execute in your terminal to install Tiller in your namespace:

 ```bash
 helm init --service-account "tiller-<NAMESPACE>" --tiller-namespace <NAMESPACE> --tiller-image docker-registry.mobicorp.ch/puzzle/k8s/kurs/tiller:v2.16.5 --upgrade